openipcamera/openipc-firmware/README.md

+CHANGELOG:
+Version 0.2.3
+    - Added Audio on RTSP control to Web interface
+    - Updated README for more clear instructions

 Thanks to samtap for fanghacks used as the base for OpenIPC.
 Thanks to joeand37 for inspiration.
 Thanks to the various other developers on the fanghacks page who cross-compiled some of the binaries.

 Notable Changes from fang-hacks

--Roadmap for OpenIPC Fork
+    - Roadmap for OpenIPC Fork
--Wifi setip via SDcard script
+    - Wifi setip via SDcard script
--Includes downgrade firmware
+    - Includes downgrade firmware
--Audio removed as default option
+    - Audio removed as default option
--Includes rtsp scanner and openipc scanner
+    - Includes rtsp scanner and openipc scanner